SantiQ-94/students-classes-classrooms/problem_2/README.rst

 This problem consists on finding out if any **Student** from a collection of students, is located within a **Classroom** geographical space.

-Every *Student* has a name and a locations described as coordinates, the same applies to every *Classroom*.
+Every *Student* has a name and a location (described as a pair of coordinates), the same applies to every *Classroom*.

 Assumptions